-How to identify PU Leather?
+How to Identify PU Leather?

-Through looking at the tag, one can easily identify PU leather especially while buying leather furniture.
+By looking at the tag, one can easily identify PU leather especially while buying leather furniture.
 Another sign of identifying PU leather is the cost because PU leather is comparatively cheaper than genuine leather.

 What is Faux Leather?

 Faux leather is another kind of synthetic leather but it looks like genuine leather.
 This kind of leather is affordable and less durable because it cracks over time.
-Faux leather is made from a plastic base and then is treated with wax, dye or polyurethane to create color and texture.
+Faux leather is made from a plastic base and then is treated with wax, dye, or polyurethane to create color and texture.
 This leather is waterproof.

 Advantages of Faux Leather: